A chemical cloud or cancerous growth

 XXAnd will never swaddle in a blanket.

-Indifferent to what difference is,
+Indifferent to what difference is, this

-XXThese dying generations, when the image
+XXDying generation, when the image

-XXAnd the real are close as life and death.
+XXAnd the real are close as life and death;

 I turned away, and once again I felt,